 Sanitize between horses

 It’s commonplace at some boarding and training facilities to share grooming supplies between horses.
 While this can work well, it is important you limit the number of germs that are also shared.
 Keeping a can of disinfectant spray, such as Lysol, handy can be a quick and easy way to limit germs on brushes.
 Just a quick spray on all of the grooming supplies between each use can kill bacteria, fungi, viruses, mold and mildew.

-Another option is to have separate brushes and saddle pads for each horse.
+Another, and more ideal, option is to have separate brushes and saddle pads for each horse.
 Be sure to label the equipment with the horse’s name clearly so it does not get shared.
 Disinfecting brushes periodically is a good practice, even on equipment that isn’t shared.
 Keep in mind that dirty brushes can’t achieve a clean horse.

 Condition your leather

 It pains me to see so many “thirsty” saddles being used at horse shows, so much so that I’ve been known to give my friends’ saddles a little conditioning before show time.
 Although I’ve used many great products over the years, my personal favorite is a one-step cleaner and conditioner.
 If everything I need is in one bottle, I’m less likely to misplace it and let’s face it, one step is easier!

 No matter the product you use, it is important to condition your saddle at home first to be sure you like how your newly conditioned saddle feels when you ride in it.
 Some conditioners can leave the saddle sticky and may even cause residue to come off while riding (so be careful if you have a light-colored riding outfit).
 Personally, in my hunt seat equitation class, I’m comfortable with a little extra saddle grip, but you may find the new feel uncomfortable so be sure to test out your new conditioning products at home first.